Barun Chanda

 Barun Chanda is an Indian Bengali advertising professional, actor and author based in the city of Kolkata.
-He is most well-known for his leading role in Satyajit Ray's Seemabaddha.
+He is best known for his leading role in Satyajit Ray's Seemabaddha.

 Education Life

 Chanda was educated at La Martinière Calcutta, where he was appointed House Captain of Macaulay house in his final year, and at St. Xavier's where he graduated with a Bachelor of Commerce degree (with honours).
 He further completed his post-graduate degree in English from Jadavpur University, Kolkata.

 Biography

 Chanda was born on the 17th of July, 1939, in Dhaka in present-day Bangladesh, but came to Kolkata at an early age to pursue higher education.
 Chanda acted in the 1971 Bengali movie Seemabaddha, directed by Satyajit Ray.
 After that he did not appear in any films for over twenty years.
 In 1992 he again acted in director Rituparno Ghosh's debut film Hirer Angti.
 Next he acted in Kalo Cheetah (2004).
 Since then he has acted in several movies like Tolly Lights, Antaheen, and Laptop.
 He recently played the role of the landlord father of Sonakshi Sinha in the Hindi film Lootera.

 In 2014, he did commercials for CESC Limited with some social messages.

 In 2019, Barun Chanda starred in an independent psychological thriller, Rakkhosh, which has been touted as India's first POV film to be shot on cinema camera.
 Chanda plays Dr. Idris Shah, a psychiatrist, in the film.
 The film made the official selection at Pune International Film Festival (PIFF), the Rajasthan International Film Festival (RIFF) and the Orange City International Film Festival (OCIFF) in 2019.